nicwaller/trustee/WHY.md

 * You already have periodic jobs running in production.
 * The jobs are heterogenous: various platforms and languages.
 * You don't want to waste time modifying applications.
+* You don't want to use a SaaS solution for this.

 # Features